 Affiliation: Santa Barbara Community Church

-Sandra Richter has authored The Deuteronomistic History and the Name Theology (BZAW 2002), The Epic of Eden: A Christian Entry into the Old Testament (IVP 2008), and has just released Stewards of Eden: What the Scripture Has to Say About Environmentalism and Why it Matters (IVP 2020).
+Sandra Richter has taught at Asbury Theological Seminary, Wesley Biblical Seminary, and Wheaton College.
+Richter has authored The Deuteronomistic History and the Name Theology: lešakken šemo šam in the Bible and the ANE(BZAW 318, 2002), The Epic of Eden: A Christian Entry into the Old Testament (IVP 2008), and most recently Stewards of Eden: What the Scripture Has to Say About Environmentalism and Why it Matters (IVP 2020).
 She regularly publishes on the intersection between Syro-Palestinian archaeology and the biblical text.
+Due to her passion for the “real space and time” of the Bible, she has spent many years directing Israel Studies programs focused on historical geography and field archaeology.
+She joined the CBT in 2019.

 Rev. Dr. Andrew G. Shead